 Some researchers believe that excessive focus on dysfunctions can actually cause them to become worse or fail to become better.
 By contrast, AI argues, when all members of an organization are motivated to understand and value the most favourable features of its culture, it can make rapid improvements.

-With appreciative inquiry you’re looking to bring out the best in people and their work.
-It’s about looking at the best in your organisation and the best processes.
+With an appreciative inquiry you’re looking to bring out the best in people and their work.
 It’s about acknowledging and appreciating value.

 Here’s how I run them.